MakieOrg/Makie.jl/src/makielayout/recipeconcept/recipe_system_concept.md

 - The top-level Scene in which all other content is placed
 - The layout tree in form of the top GridLayout, or even every single used GridLayout
-- Larger content elements of the top-level Scene such as other Scenes or SceneLikes (Axis is a SceneLike) or elements such as Label, LColorbar, LLegend, etc.
+- Larger content elements of the top-level Scene such as other Scenes or SceneLikes (Axis is a SceneLike) or elements such as Label, Colorbar, LLegend, etc.
 - Plots that have been added to Scenes or Axis instances

 ## Plotting without a scene, layout or axis